stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 ## Start with the language

 [Atomic Habits](https://www.youtube.com/watch?v=U_nzqnXWvSo) by [James Clear](https://jamesclear.com) has taught me how small but key changes can have an big impact.
-Basically, if you're life is too chaotic and you want to regain control, start making your bed in the morning.
+James states that, if you're life is too chaotic and you want to regain control, start making your bed in the morning.

 [Language matters](https://saylordotorg.github.io/text_stand-up-speak-out-the-practice-and-ethics-of-public-speaking/s16-the-importance-of-language.html) and [it shapes the way we think](https://www.youtube.com/watch?v=RKK7wGAYP6k) so the first step is to focus our language on value.
 Most of us work with user stories, so let's take them as a example.
 User stories are typically written in the form of: